Native Token ERC-20 Precompile¶

 - Expand the IERC20 contract under Deployed Contracts

-- Click decimals to get the decimal places of your appchain's native protocol token
+- Click decimals to get the decimal places of your network's native protocol token

 - Click name to get the name of the token